JacobCH93/CV/README.md

 #### Makers Academy (Sep/2021 - Jan/2022)
 Highly selective 12 week coding bootcamp
 We started by mastering command lines and ruby as well as developing skills in test driven development and pair programming.
+Then moved on to ther languages sych as JavaScript, HTML, CSS and Ruby on Rails, working in larger teams.

 #### Middlesex University (Sep/2016 - Mar/2018)
 - Bsc- (Adult) Nursing with registration